 - Baylor ID number - All Baylor University students are assigned a nine-digit identification number that they can use to access their grades and other information.

 - Credit hour - A unit counted toward completion of an academic program.
 Each course is worth a number of credit hours (also known as "credits").
 The number of credits reflects the number of hours a student spends in class for that course per week.
+These classes also carry the expectation of two hours of out-of-class student work for every hour in class.
 A typical course offers three credits.
 Students typically take 12-15 credit hours per semester.
 A bachelor's degree typically requires a total of 120-124 credit hours.

 - GPA - Grade Point Average.
 This is the average of grades earned, weighted by the number of credit hours earned.
 Baylor calculates GPA on a 4.0 scale.